 Explore the role of science in plant conservation

 Discuss Western Australian biodiversity, conservation and the role Kings Park and Botanic Garden plays.
-Visit a bushland site to observe plant adaptations and undertake the scientific processes of plant identification, correct recording and creating a herbarium specimen.
+Meet with a senior plant scientist for a tour of the science laboratories and WA Seed Technology Centre to observe and discuss the current work of our scientists and horticulturalists (60 minutes).

 'The students enjoyed the hands-on aspect, the seed handling and being in situ in the Science Lab' - Year 12 Teacher

 By the end of this program, students will:

 - Learn about areas of science focus at Kings Park (Restoration ecology, Conservation Seed Science/ Propagation Science, Conservation Genetics, Conservation Biotechnology, Marine/Ecology Restoration)